xcambar/huggybear/README.md

 ### So what ?

-So your handfully crafted `People` prototype, in the pure and beautiful simplicity of its 3 methods, has just lost its essence and is now a kind of a hydra with 8 methods, namely `walk`, `sleep`, `work`, `on`, `off`, `emit`, `publish`, `register`.
+So your handcrafted `People` prototype, with the pure and beautiful simplicity of its 3 methods, has just lost its essence and is now a kind of a hydra with 8 methods, namely `walk`, `sleep`, `work`, `on`, `off`, `emit`, `publish`, `register`.

 __HuggyBear__ will keep your models sane and simple.